-This does not seem like the proper response after your rabbi, master and lord has just been executed for a crime he did not commit.
-If I was one of the disciples I would most certainly freaking out right now, despite Jesus' multiple proclamations that this is exactly what was going to happen (see Luke 9:18-22).
-In my mind, Jesus was going to be established as king, overthrow Rome, and usher a new Golden Age of Israel.
-He was definitely NOT going to die by the hands of these very same Romans.
+This does not seem like the proper response after your rabbi, master, and lord has just been executed for a crime he did not commit.
+If I was one of the disciples I would most certainly be freaking out right now, despite Jesus' multiple proclamations that this is exactly what was going to happen (see Luke 9:18-22).
+In my mind, Jesus was going to overthrow Rome, be established as king, and usher in a new Golden Age for Israel.
+He was definitely NOT going to die by the hands of those very same Romans.
 But isn't it interesting that the one full day Jesus lay dead in a tomb just happened to be the Sabbath?

 So if we take this passage and zoom out to see all of redemptive history, it would seem that we are living in the longest Sabbath ever. we live between Good Friday (God's magnificent work) and Easter Sunday (His new creation).
 The whole life of a Christian is one long Sabbath; we behold the work of God on our behalf, live our lives in light of that work, not adding to it, and we wait for Him to resurrect everything.
 So behold the marvelous atoning work of Jesus, rest in it, and wait in hope for the New Creation.